 Now I’m sure if no one else Chris Harris will agree with me when I say that I’m not alone in the fact that Generals’ returning manager Jim Pankovits scares me.
 He’s a lot like Eric Wedge in the fact that he’s firey and intense.
 Though, I don’t think he’s the type to ever grow a mustache.
 I like him a lot and I think he’s had a big impact on a lot of the young guys.
 Pankovits would sit down there in the bullpen during the warm-ups, talking with Ramirez.

 Ramirez just took everything in stride, smiling the whole time. it was really a lot of fun to witness.
 He just looked thrilled to be there, always energetic and full of excitement.
 I left being very impressed with Ramirez and while I don’t think he’ll make the opening day roster, I would be surprised if he was the first guy recalled from Tacoma.
 He doesn’t profile to have anything much beyond a good 4th or 5th starter on a playoff team.
 But he presents a ton of great value in a very small package, and an infectious smile.

-Topics: Erasmo Ramirez
+Tags: Erasmo Ramirez